mkuznyetsov/assembly-che/README.md

 cd assembly-che
 ```
 ### Run the script, that clones all Codenvy repositories
-To run the script you need to generate an access token in your github account
+To run the script you need to generate an access token in your github account:
 https://help.github.com/articles/creating-an-access-token-for-command-line-use/

 Set github token environment variable